-Corporate Bond portfolios concentrate on bonds issued by corporations.
-These tend to have more credit risk than government or agency-backed bonds.
-These portfolios hold more than 65% of their assets in corporate bonds, hold less than 40% of their assets in foreign bonds, less than 35% in high yield bonds, and have an effective duration of more than 75% of the Morningstar Core Bond Index.
+Corporate bond portfolios concentrate on investment-grade bonds issued by corporations in U.S. dollars, which tend to have more credit risk than government or agency-backed bonds.
+These portfolios hold more than 65% of their assets in corporate debt, less than 40% of their assets in non-U.S. debt, less than 35% in below-investment-grade debt, and durations that typically range between 75% and 150% of the three-year average of the effective duration of the Morningstar Core Bond Index.

-Category Group Index: Barclays US Agg Bond TR USD Category Index: Barclays US Corp IG TR USD Morningstar Index: Morningstar US Corp Bd TR USD
+Category Group Index: Barclays US Agg Bond TR USD

+Category Index: Barclays US Corp IG TR USD

+Morningstar Index: Morningstar US Corp Bd TR USD